MananSoni42/lmdocs/README.md

   --openai_key_env OPENAI_KEY_ENV
                         Environment variable where Open AI key is stored --openai_model {gpt-3.5-turbo,gpt-4-turbo,gpt-4o}
                         Which openAI model to use.
-Supported models are [gpt-3.5-turbo, gpt-4-turbo, gpt-4o]. gpt-3.5-turbo is used by default
+Supported models are ['gpt-3.5-turbo', 'gpt-4-turbo', 'gpt-4o']
-  -p PORT, --port PORT  Port where Local LLM server is hosted --max_retries MAX_RETRIES
+                        gpt-3.5-turbo is used by default -p PORT, --port PORT  Port where Local LLM server is hosted --max_retries MAX_RETRIES
-                        Number of attempts to give the LLM to generate the documentation for each function --ref_doc {truncate,summarize,full}
+                        Number of attempts that the LLM gets to generate the documentation for each function --ref_doc {truncate,summarize,full}
-                        How to process reference documentation.
-Supported choices are: [truncate / summarize / full]
+                        Strategy to process reference documentation.
+Supported choices are:
+                        truncate    - Truncate documentation to the first paragraph
+                        summarize   - Generate a single summary of the documentation using the given LLM
+                        full        - Use the complete documentation (Can lead to very long context length)
+                        "truncate" is used as the default strategy
 ```

 ## Caveats and known limitations